Suspect in Colorado attack told police he researched for a year and targeted 'Zionist group'

-BOULDER, Colo. — (AP) — The FBI says the man charged in the attack in Boulder, Colorado, that left eight people injured told police he planned it for a year and specifically targeted what he described as the “Zionist group.”
+BOULDER, Colo. — (AP) — A man accused of throwing Molotov cocktails into a Colorado group that had gathered to bring attention to Israeli hostages in Gaza planned the attack for more than a year and specifically targeted what he described as a “Zionist group,” authorities said in court papers unsealed Monday charging him with a federal hate crime.

+Witnesses in Boulder said the suspect, Mohammed Sabry Soliman, 45, yelled "Free Palestine" and used a makeshift flamethrower and incendiary devices.
+Eight people were injured in the attack, some with burns, as a group was concluding their weekly demonstration.

 “Sadly, attacks like this are becoming too common across the country,” said Mark Michalek, the special agent in charge of the FBI’s Denver field office, which encompasses Boulder.